gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 is 0.
 This tests if the
 true mean response is 0 when all the predictor variables are set to 0.
 I see researchers reporting this p-value frequently and it is possibly the most useless piece of information in the regression model summary.
+\index{p-value!interpretation of}
+Sometimes less
-Sometimes less educated statistics users even think this result is proof of something interesting or are disappointed when the p-value is not small.
+educated statistics users even think this result is proof of something interesting or are disappointed when the p-value is not small.
 Unless you want to do some prediction and are interested in whether the mean response when all the